-The purpose of this MPDCP is to identify the planning, design and environment objectives and controls against which Campbelltown City Council will assess future applications for development in Menangle Park.
+The purpose of this Part is to identify the planning, design and environment objectives and controls against which Campbelltown City Council will assess future development applications in Menangle Park.

-The MPDCP also intends to promote high quality urban design outcomes for the Menangle Park release area within the context of environmental, social and economic sustainability.
+This part is also intended to promote high quality urban design outcomes for the release area within the context of environmental, social and economic sustainability.

-This part of the DCP addresses the requirements of Clause 6.3 of the Campbelltown Local Environmental Plan 2015.
+This part of the DCP addresses the requirements of clause 6.3 of the Campbelltown Local Environmental Plan 2015.